j-da-savage/Introduction-to-Interactive-Media/Creative Switch/Documentation.md

 A Riq is an instrument played accross Arab countries, but is especially an Egyptian staple, it is used in almost all festivities and occasions and symbolises joy and excitement.
 I love my red Riq very much and as soon as my eyes layed on its metal "jingles", I knew that I had to use it for this assignment.

 So, I first made sure that the metal on the riq was a conductive material, then I attached long pieces of foil to each of my wires connected to the LED.
-I then attached each wire to the frame around the jngle (the frame that the jingle hits when the instrument is played).
+I then attached each wire to the walls around the jingle (the frame that the jingle hits when the instrument is played).
 I tried playing the Riq and it worked!

 I was really happy with the finished product that I went ahead and added more LEDs to bring out the festive vibe in this project.